Frequently Asked Questions

 Will I get a certificate at the end of an Oxford Scholastica online course?

-Yes, all students who successfully complete one of our online courses will receive an Oxford Scholastica Academy Certificate of Achievement upon programme completion.
+Yes, all students who successfully complete one of our online courses will receive an Oxford Scholastica Academy Certificate of Achievement upon completion of the programme.

-Students who meet our criteria will also be awarded a personalised Letter of Recommendation from their tutor, highlighting their strengths, participation, personality and more.
+Students who meet our criteria will also be awarded a personalised Letter of Recommendation from their tutor, highlighting their academic achievements, strengths, participation and more.

 Online Internships